 Wondering about your hospital's quality?
-Ask a nurseOctober 11th, 2012 in Health /
+Ask a nurseOctober 11, 2012 in Medicine & Health / Health

 (HealthDay)—The easiest way to assess a hospital's quality of care might be to just ask the nurses, new research suggests.